iandreariley/pisa_visualization/README.md

 or instead of a mouseover.

-The following are emails I recieved back from friends who took a look at the project, which I shared on [my website][ http://iandreariley.com/pisa.html].
+The following are emails I recieved back from friends who took a look at the project, which I shared on [my website](http://iandreariley.com/pisa.html).

 #### Stephanie